Jhana & Awakening

 If you would like to attend, please fill out the form below and I’ll be in touch.

-Include why you’d like to come on the retreat and what your practice background is, including prior retreats and teachers worked with, if any.
-I request that you not apply or join if you are in the midst of a significant life or mental health crisis, something I am unable to support during the retreat.
+Include briefly why you’d like to come on the retreat and what your practice background is, including prior retreats and teachers worked with, if any.
+I request that you not apply or join if you are in the midst of a significant life or mental health crisis, which I will be unable to support during the retreat.